 Tip 3: Never ever use a tanning bed

-Speaking of preventable skin cancer—tanning beds are a big no can do.
+Speaking of preventable skin cancer—tanning beds are a big no-go.
 Tanning beds apply UVA rays that are 12 times or more as intense as that emitted by the sun.
 There’s a reason why your dermatologist warns you against using them, especially if you’re younger.
 According to the Melanoma Research Foundation, using a tanning booth before the age of 30 increases your chances of life-threatening melanoma by 75 percent!
 The World Health Organization classifies tanning beds and lamps in its highest-risk category of carcinogens.
 You wouldn’t smoke a cigarette, so why would you use a tanning bed?

 For that matter, did you know that a tan is caused by your skin releasing more melanin to protect your skin from even more damage?
 Dermatologists see a tan and recognize it as a sign of skin damage.
 Fortunately, the more educated you get about sun damage and skin cancer, the less you’ll find yourself trying to intentionally get a tan.